FFLAB/reminder-memongi-pwa/specs.md

 - [ ] Back up reminders in a text file in json
 - [ ] Add better icons
 - [ ] Figure out how to update on phone
-- [ ] Fix vertical height to not scroll
 ### Done
 - [x] Add basic html with reminders-box
 - [x] Add loadLocalRemindersData